-All acquisitions of property and equipment in excess of \$1,000 and all expenditures for repairs, maintenance, or improvements that significantly prolong the useful lives of the assets are capitalized.
+All acquisitions of individual property and equipment in excess of \$1,000 and all expenditures for repairs, maintenance, or improvements that significantly prolong the useful lives of the assets are capitalized.
 Purchases of property and equipment are recorded at cost.
-Donated assets are recorded as support at fair value at date of donation.
+Donated property and equipment are recorded as support at fair value at date of donation.
 Such donations are reported as unrestricted support unless the donor has restricted the donated asset to a specific purpose.
-Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire or maintain property and equipment are recorded as restricted contributions.
-Absent donor stipulations regarding how long those donated assets must be maintained, CFC reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor and reclassifies temporarily restricted net assets to unrestricted net assets.
-CFC does not have any capital assets which have donor-imposed restrictions as of December 31, 2013 and 2012.
+Property and equipment donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire or maintain property and equipment are recorded as restricted contributions.
+Absent donor stipulations regarding how long those donated assets must be maintained, CFC reports expirations of donor restrictions when the donated or acquired property and equipment are placed in service as instructed by the donor and reclassifies temporarily restricted net assets to unrestricted net assets.